 If you're testing the equipment on a workbench you now have a one dome system.
 For setting up the keyboard and testing the dome please read sections on default Dome settings and using the keyboard.

 You can use a keyboard or a suitable DVR to control the dome.
-A suitable DVR would be one with PTZ functionality built into it and preferably Pelco-D protocol.
-If your DVR has a list of protocols it's always best to try "Pelco-D" first.
-In the DVR, with Pelco-D set, you must also make sure you set up the "baud-rate" to 2400.
+A suitable DVR would be one with PTZ functionality built into it and preferably PELCO-D protocol.
+If your DVR has a list of protocols it's always best to try PELCO-D first.
+In the DVR, with PELCO-D set, you should also make sure you set up the baud-rate to 2400.